 “They normally filter most of the bids and send us only those with the highest probability to win.
 This technology saves us huge money on server cost.”

-How is Supply Path Optimization Taking Place?
+How Is Supply Path Optimization Taking Place?

-Sellers.json: It is the SSP’s version of the Ads.txt file.
+Sellers.json: It is the SSP’s version of the ads.txt file.
 It lists the resellers authorized by the SSPs.
 The sellers.json, too, prevents the unauthorized sale of the inventory.

-The current State of SPO
+The Current State of Supply Path Optimization

 What Should You Do?